bathyscapher/Sarracenia-Microbiome-Project/Transcontinental/preprocessSequences.md

 # Preprocess sequence files
-## Demultiplexing Illumina FASTQ with R1, R2 and I1
+## Demultiplex Illumina FASTQ with R1, R2 and I1
 If necessary (Bittleston), samples were demultiplexed with [mothur](https://mothur.org/):

 ```bash